GenChangHSU/2021_Fall_Introduction_to_Theoretical_Ecology/docs/05_Week_5.md

 ## Lab demonstration {-}

-In this lab, we will be analyzing a simple Leslie matrix using for loops + matrix algebra and visualizing the population dynamics (total population size and age distribution).
-We will also compare the for loops results with the results obtained via eigenanalysis.
+In this lab, we will be analyzing a simple Leslie matrix using for loops + matrix algebra, comparing what we get with the results obtained via eigenanalysis, and visualizing the population dynamics (total population size and age distribution).

 **Part 1 - Analyzing Leslie matrix**